PostHog/posthog.com/contents/customers/momentumdash.md

 ![Momentum Dashboard](../images/customers/momentumdash/momentumdash_screenshot.jpeg)

 ## A managed ClickHouse service with Altinity
-PostHog seemed like the perfect solution for Momentum Dash as the team could self-host in order to keep costs down and retain ownership — and trust — of data.
+PostHog seemed like the perfect solution for Momentum Dash as the team could keep costs down and retain ownership — and trust — of data.
 The Engineering team was also familiar with most of the components required to maintain a self-hosted instance, such as Postgres, Redis and Kafka.

 ClickHouse, however, was a complete unknown.
 In order to make sure everything was deployed correctly, Momentum Dash reached out to ClickHouse experts [Altinity](https://altinity.com/) via the [PostHog partner directory](https://posthog.com/partners) and signed up for [Alinity.Cloud](https://altinity.com/cloud-database/), which provides a fully managed ClickHouse service to backend PostHog.